Royal Parks Half Marathon 2021

-The deadline for all runners to be added and registrations to be completed on the console is 5pm, Friday 23 August 2019.
+The deadline for all runners to be added and REGISTRATIONS to be completed on the console is MIDNIGHT, friday 20 August 2021.

 “Fee” means the price of entry payable prior to participation in the Event (paid either directly, by a public ballot participant, or by a third party (e.g. corporate entrant), for a non-public ballot Participant).